Quotas

 You can schedule when your quota resets its count to zero.
 This can be useful for studies where you send the same survey and plan to use the same quotas over and over again.

-- Click on the dropdown arrow to the right of your quota name and select Scheduled Quota.
+- Click on the dropdown to the right of your quota.

-Qtip: Quotas will reset at midnight on this date according to the timezone set in your account. - Click Save.
+Qtip: Quotas will reset at midnight on this date according to the time zone set in your account.

 The next step in setting up a quota is to specify conditions that must be true for a respondent to increment the quota.
 Your quota will be incremented when a respondent meets the condition(s) you have set and finishes the survey.

-This section will discuss setting conditions for basic quotas.
-Your account might also include the option to create what is called a Cross Logic quota.
+This section will discuss setting conditions for simple logic quotas.
+Your account might also include the option to create what is called a cross logic quota.
 Refer to the Cross Logic Quotas section below for information on setting logic for this type of quota.

 To set Quota conditions